 - pole replacement and conductor replacement as needed

-They only affect the network briefly and there is often no permanent damage.
-Our network is designed to automatically detect and isolate these faults.
-Even though attempting to re-energise the network may create a spark, in normal conditions the risk of starting a fire in doing so is very low.
+Most faults on the electricity network don’t cause significant network damage, for example when a falling branch strikes a powerline and causes a momentary short circuit.
+Our network smarts work to automatically detect and isolate these faults to avoid larger-scale outages.
+Even though attempting to re-energise the network may create a spark, in normal conditions the risk of starting a fire, is very low.

 These changes have the greatest impact on customers in regional communities where electricity is supplied by powerlines that travel through high and extreme bushfire risk areas, often over long distances.